- We advise you to exercise normal safety precautions.

-Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis, meningitis, leptospirosis, viral meningitis, conjunctivitis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to discuss your vaccination requirements with your doctor before travelling.
-In July 2012, Cuban authorities reported an outbreak of cholera in Granma province.
-In January 2013, authorities reported a separate cholera outbreak in Havana.
-We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
+Water-borne, food-borne and other infectious diseases (including hepatitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
+We encourage you to consider having vaccinations before travelling.
+It is recommended that all drinking water be boiled or that you drink bottled water, avoid ice cubes and raw and undercooked food.
+Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

-Australia does not have an Embassy or Consulate in Cuba.
-You can obtain consular assistance from the nearest Australian Embassy which is in Mexico:
+You can obtain full consular assistance from the Australian Embassy in Zimbabwe:

-If you are travelling to Cuba, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
+If you are travelling to Malawi, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
-The information you provide will help us to contact you in an emergency -whether it is a natural disaster, civil disturbance or a family issue.
+The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

-In a consular emergency, if you are unable to contact the above embassies you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+In a consular emergency, if you are unable to contact the Australian Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 In Australia, the Department of Foreign Affairs and Trade in Canberra may be contacted on (02) 6261 3305.